EricMFink/PRcasebook/Chapters/Outline.md

 Rule 1.13

-# Part 4: The Lawyer's Duty of Care
+# Part 3: The Duty of Care

 ## Chapter: Duties Under the Model Rules